elfrank/elfrank.github.io/_posts/2020-07-05-a-practical-system-for-1-on-1s.md

 ## The System

 ### Create a Running Document
 Focus on simplicity.
 I prefer Google Docs, but there are dozens of tools out there.
 Use what works for you.

 There are three important aspects to it:
 * Use headings for the dates so that you can navigate quickly to a specific date.
 * Keep the most recent session at the top.
 * Each session, represented by date, includes action items, and a series of topics to cover.

+You can download my Google Doc template [here](https://docs.google.com/document/d/16jqtekvrpprYeNAWw7NQl1BnEYxIJ3C-mfgGV6z6iCY/edit?usp=sharing).

 ### Share the Document
 1-on-1s are a two-way street.
 Share the document with the other party.
 This way, both can add topics you would like to discuss, and both can review topics ahead of time.